GET STARTED | Get Your Fair Cash Offer Today

 Executor Files Petition to Sell Real Property

-A separate petition is filed with Erie County Surrogate’s Court describing: the property address and legal description, the proposed buyer (NCB), the purchase price, how the price compares to the appraised value, and the basis for the sale.
-Include NCB’s written cash offer with the petition — this is the specific sale terms the court will approve.
+A separate petition is filed with Erie County Surrogate’s Court describing the property, proposed buyer (NCB), purchase price, and how it compares to appraised value.
+Include NCB’s written cash offer with the petition.

 4